Christopher Onder: Catalogue data in Autumn Semester 2019

 AbstractETH Week is an innovative one-week course designed to foster critical thinking and creative learning.
 Students from all departments as well as professors and external experts will work together in interdisciplinary teams.
 They will develop interventions that could play a role in solving some of our most pressing global challenges.
 In 2019, ETH Week will focus on the topic of mobility.

-Objective- Domain specific knowledge: Students have immersed knowledge about a certain complex, societal topic which will be selected every year.
+Learning objective- Domain specific knowledge: Students have immersed knowledge about a certain complex, societal topic which will be selected every year.
 They understand the complex system context of the current topic, by comprehending its scientific, technical, political, social, ecological and economic perspectives.

 - Analytical skills: The ETH Week participants are able to structure complex problems systematically using selected methods.
 They are able to acquire further knowledge and to critically analyse the knowledge in interdisciplinary groups and with experts and the help of team tutors.